Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-8_Social-Change_Marshall-Rosenberg_transcript.md

 I asked for a meeting with the director, and she said, Oh, Dr. Rosenberg, you know how busy he is.
 I'll ask him if he can find time for you, and I'll call you back.
 And she called me back about an hour later and said, he does have 20 minutes in between sessions later today.
 He said he'd be willing to see you.
 I said, Thank you very much.

 So I said to my colleague, Al Chappelle, I said, I got the meeting with him.
 We've got 20 minute meeting, but what are you going to do?
 What are you going to say in that time?
 He said, Let me handle it.
-So we drove down, and we were escorted into his office and I politely introduced the two of them.
+We drove down, and we were escorted into his office and I politely introduced the two of them.

 I said, Dr. Gene Schwelp, President of the foundation, I'd like you to meet my colleague, Al Chappelle.
 Al Chappelle, This is Dr. Schwelp.